Hospitality industry in the United Kingdom: Training

 The former Hotel and Catering Industry Training Board was formed 7 November 1966 and became the Hospitality Training Foundation, which ultimately became People 1st on 19 May 2004; it is the industry's sector skills council.
 In 2002 around eighty National Training Organisations (NTOs) became around twenty SSCs.
 The Council for Hospitality Management Education conversely has an international outlook.

 The National Skills Academy for Food & Drink (NSAFD) is at York.
 The Institute of Hospitality was known as HCIMA - Hotel and Catering International Management Association, which became the IoH in April 2007.
 The Hotel and Catering Institute was founded in 1949; the professional body merged with the Institutional Management Association in 1971.
 Hotel, Restaurant & Catering (HRC) is a main national event.

+Greene King and Mitchells & Butlers are two of the biggest apprenticeship providers in the UK, with around 1,500 each; only the armed forces, BT and HMRC have more numbers of apprenticeships.
+There are single awards GCSE Catering and GCSE Hospitality, or the double award GCSE Hospitality and Catering.

 Victor Ceserani MBE pioneered catering education in the UK, when he was head of catering at Ealing College, now part of University of West London; this had been Acton Hotel and Catering School until 1957 and trained many airline catering staff; he wrote The Theory of Catering and Practical Cookery, with Ronald Kinton and David Foskett (academic).

 Colleges

 Leicester College claim to be the East Midlands leading training school for catering and food manufacturing.
 Kendal College also claims to train top chefs, and also Bournemouth and Poole College.

-Universities
+The School of Culinary Arts and Hospitality of the Victoria Centre of Westminster Kingsway College is known for catering; it was the first culinary arts school in the UK in 1910.
+Westminster Hotel School is an important training site.

+Higher education

 The University of Strathclyde had the Scottish Hotel School in the late 1960s.
 Strathclyde and the University of Surrey were the first two universities in UK to have hotel and catering management courses, both at the same time.
+Switzerland was the only other European country with a similar university course.
+The University of Surrey moved to its present site in 1968 and was the first in the UK to offer a course for hotel and catering: a BSc in hotel and catering management, with a 48-week professional year starting in the March of the second year; the course was led by Brian Archer from 1978.
+Cardiff and Ulster universities had hospitality training in the 1980s.

+Another important places for catering was the Dorset Institute of Higher Education, since 1992 being known as Bournemouth University, and in the 1980s the polytechnics of Leeds, Huddersfield, Sheffield City, Manchester, North London, and Middlesex.